Pork and chicken are the two most widely consumed types of meat worldwide. They are affordable, easily accessible, and can be cooked in various ways.

 Here are the health benefits of eating pork and chicken:

-- Eating more chicken than beef and pork can lower the risk of cancer, especially in the liver, colon, anus, lung, rectum, and pleura [8].
+• Eating more chicken than beef and pork can lower cancer risk, especially in the liver, colon, anus, lung, rectum, and pleura [8].

 These are the risks of eating chicken and pork:

-- Pork can lead to increased low-density lipoprotein levels, which is known as bad cholesterol [9].
+• Pork can lead to increased low-density lipoprotein levels, known as bad cholesterol [9].

-- High intake of processed meat, excluding poultry, increases mortality [11].
+• High processed meat intake, excluding poultry, increases mortality [11].

-- Red meat, especially processed such as bacon, leads to an increased risk of different kinds of cancer, while this isn’t the case with poultry.
+• Red meat, especially processed such as bacon, increases the risk of different kinds of cancer, while this isn’t the case with poultry.

 Overall, there are risks and benefits to both pork and chicken.
-Pork, like most other kinds of red cuts, can lead to heart disease and different kinds of cancer.
+Like most other kinds of red cuts, pork can lead to heart disease and cancer.

-However, as long as you eat a balanced diet, you have nothing to worry about.
+However, as long as you eat a balanced and healthy diet, you have nothing to worry about.

 FAQs